salesforcecli/plugin-data/messages/soql.query.md

 File that contains the SOQL query.

-# flags.bulk.summary

-Use Bulk API 2.0 to run the query.

-# flags.async.summary

-Use Bulk API 2.0, but don't wait for the job to complete.

 # flags.all-rows.summary

 Include deleted records.
 By default, deleted records are not returned.

-# flags.wait.summary

-Time to wait for the command to finish, in minutes.

 # flags.output-file.summary